turbot/steampipe-plugin-aws/docs/tables/aws_kms_alias.md

   aws_kms_alias;
 ```

-### List of KMS keys where key rotation disabled for the alias
+### List of KMS key alias where key rotation disabled on the key

 ```sql
 select